 This lecture took place on March 30, 1999 and was the 27th in the series.
 This article appeared in Card Player Magazine December 15, 1999.
+It was updated on October 17, 2021.

 It’s hard to be a poker hero without the profit.
 Maybe you know enough to pummel others into poker powder.
 Just dust.
 Worthless little winless weasels without a prayer against you.
 Fine.
 But in order to do that, you’ve got to actually take their money.
 Just being good enough to take their money won’t win you any awards.
 Nobody notices that.